The disturbing and bizarre disappearances on Auckland's west coast beaches

 The Mercer Bay track doesn’t run along the very cliff edge.
 It’s well-graded and not technically difficult, with few places where someone might fall.
 The few dangerous points are fenced off to prevent accidents.
 In addition, the cliffs may seem steep and vertical when you’re standing on top of them, but they mostly arc out seaward, usually many meters, and they are studded with ledges and sharp outcrops of rock.

 The point is made by the death of Fiona Hamilton.
 On Sunday, September 3, 2006, Fiona Hamilton, a 43-year-old Australian woman, lost her footing above Mercer Bay and fell down the cliff face.
 Fiona had asked her husband to take a photo of her.
-She went off the track, stepped back too far.
+She went off the track and stepped back too far.
 She fell 150m down the cliff face and onto a ledge 50m from the sea.
 She died instantly, but her body was held by the cliffs and was quickly found.
 When the Auckland Line Rescue Team made the difficult recovery of Hamilton’s body, the abseilers had to frequently stop to place protection on their ropes where they rubbed against the sharp rocks.

 Even if Cherie Vousden and Kim Bambus fell clear of the cliffs somehow at a certain spot and into the water, it’s likely that their bodies would be found as they began to float after decomposition.
 Victims of drownings at Piha are usually found a few days later, up the coast at Muriwai.